Day Rate vs Project Price vs Per-m² Pricing for UK Trades (2026) featured image

 • Maintenance and repair work where every job is different

-• Sub-contracting for other trades on larger builds
+• Sub-contracting for other trades on larger builds (make sure you have a proper subcontractor agreement in place)

 • Trusted repeat clients who book you regularly